 You may have begun treatment while in detox.
 Now, you’ll transfer to a full treatment schedule either at the facility you’re currently in or a different one.

 Detox is just the first step of your journey.
-Treatment is what teaches you how to recovery and stay sober.
+Treatment is what teaches you how to recover and stay sober.
 Your counselor will discuss your treatment options with you, which will include either an inpatient or outpatient treatment program, along with a plan to wean you off your detox medications.